MattGPT-ai/MattGPT-ai/README.md

 https://github.com/ZipRecruiter/poetry2uv

 ### Fast Censor
 A versatile open source tool I created for scrubbing profanity from text.
-Using a more efficient algorithm, it outperforms alternatives like better-profanity by orders of magnitude
+Using a more efficient algorithm, it outperforms alternatives like better-profanity by orders of magnitude.

 [Fast Censor on PyPi](https://pypi.org/project/fast-censor/)